Choosing tools

 How AI is organized

-Use AI Radar when a story needs context, AI Guides when a choice gets messy, AI Resources when a project deserves inspection, AI Access when model access is the question, and AI Ballot when reader interest itself is the signal.
+Use AI Radar when a story changes what users can control, AI Guides when you need a habit or checklist, AI Resources when a project deserves source inspection, AI Access when you want to test providers carefully, and AI Ballot when reader interest itself is the signal.

 Live now